lek-x/app/Readme.md

   - aws cli tool
   - pylinter
   - Anchore Grype tool
-  - Jenkins server
   - Docker on host OS
   - k8s cluster
-  -  Vault [optioanl]
+  - Vault [optional]
+  - Jenkins server [optional]

+[Optional]
+Jenkins uses to automatic deploy new versions of app.
+Vault uses to recieve secretes to the Jenkins.
+If you won't use Vault, edit **"Logging into Github registry"** step in Jenkinsfile, remove/replace **"withCredentionals"** statement.

 For deploy k8s you may use this [terraform code](https://github.com/lek-x/eks_cluster_terr)